pennersr/django-allauth/README.rst

 - `pre_email_confirmed`

-  Sent when we already know that the email confirmation was successful, but before the update on the db is executed that sets the email to confirmed
+  Sent when we already know that the email confirmation was successful, but before the update on the db is executed that sets the email to confirmed.

 - `email_confirmed`